 We will continue to make the library a safe place for customers and staff by keeping some of our safety measures.

-Following new Government and Nottingham City Council guidelines we still recommend wearing face coverings when visiting libraries (unless you are exempt), we’re doing all we can to make the library safe for you.
+Following new Government and Nottingham City Council guidelines we still recommend wearing face coverings when visiting libraries, this helps to make the library a safe place for all our visitors.
 We will continue to offer hand sanitizer and keep the library ventilated by opening windows or doors periodically.

-Information about opening times can be found on our Find a Library page we always advise checking for emergency changes to services before travelling to a library.
+Information about library opening times and contact details can be found on our Find a Library page.

 What else is new?

 - You can help us write the Next Chapter for libraries by completing our survey about the proposed changes to libraries.

 - Nottingham Central Library stock can be reserved free of charge via the online library catalogue and some collections have been relocated to other libraries, find out more on the Nottingham Central Library page.

 - You can view Local Studies archive Newspapers on microfilm by appointment at St. Ann’s Valley Centre Library

 - Some libraries are now offering print from your own device, find out more about Princh